 What is PCOD?

-Polycystic ovarian syndrome is a disease in females caused due to imbalance in hormones – estrogen and progesterone.
+Polycystic ovarian syndrome is a disease in females caused due to hormonal imbalance of – estrogen and progesterone.
 These hormones creates disturbances in the ovaries blocking the release of egg during the ovulation.

 The HPO axis (hypothalamic-pituitary-ovarian) synchronizes and regulates the reproductive competence in women.
 The HPO axis is responsible for the hormonal as well as the neuronal changes that takes place in the female body.
 Primary symptom is excess androgen and ovulatory dysfunction.
 These symptoms disrupts the normal functioning of HPO axis.
 The persistent signs of hyperandogenism is linked with the hypothalamic-pituitary feedback, anovulation, and aberrant oocyte maturation.